Zunaied/Devops-task-v2/README.md

 - Servers are configured with **auto scaling** to dynamically adjust to varying traffic.
 It scales up during peak hours to handle high demand and scales down during lighter traffic periods, ensuring optimal resource utilization.

 - The application uses a database with a **master write instance** for writing and **Read Replicas** for reading data.
-Utilizing a single availability zone (AZ) for cost-effectiveness, read replicas are employed, benefiting from their no-cost feature in a single AZ Read Replica database setup.
-It quantity limitation for read replica.
+Utilizing a single availability zone (AZ) for cost-effectiveness.
+Read Replica database can also be setup in cross region.
 - To manage various read and write APIs, along with background jobs, we implemented an efficient solution using **API Gateway** as an event trigger for **Lambda Functions**.
 This serverless approach ensures minimal operational costs.

 - To handle external queries for product lists, we integrated **API Gateway** and **Lambda Function**.
 The external queries are efficiently processed from the S3 bucket.